luccastera/messagepub-java/README.md

     tar xzvf messagepub.tar.gz

+Note: If you've downloaded the source, you can create the package using make:

+    make package

 ## How to run the tests that come with the package

 Once you've obtained the source code, take a look at the _src/MessagePubTest.java_ code to see how you can use the library.